ruthyankson/adaptive-health-ai/README.md

 ### Create an Environment from the `conda-linux-64.lock` File

-There are two main options for creating a conda environment for this project.
-The recommended approach is to use the explicit lock file for deterministic builds.
+This project offers two ways to create a conda environment, but the recommended approach is to use the included explicit lock file, `conda-linux-64.lock` (platform: `linux-64`, kind: `explicit`), which pins exact package builds for fully deterministic, reproducible setups.

-This repository includes an explicit conda lock file:

-- `conda-linux-64.lock` (platform: `linux-64`, kind: `explicit`)

-An explicit lock file pins exact package builds for a specific platform, which is ideal for deterministic CI and container builds.

 #### Option A (Recommended on Linux): Create the env directly from the explicit lock